AMDESE/pmic-error-injection-bmc/README.md

 The PMIC Error Injection Tool will shutdown the system you are running the script on if a fatal error is injected into the system.
 Only certain errors are fatal depending on the type of error injected into the system.
 The tool connects BMC to SSH to shutdown/hang if the injected error is fatal.

 **Paramiko Library:**
-This code uses a Python library that makes a connection with a remote device through SSH.
+This code uses a Python library called Paramiko that makes a connection with a remote device through SSH.
 Paramiko provides a client server functionality.

 **An overview of the code:**